solenebernard/solenebernard.github.io/content/blog/blog6/index.md

 ---

-RATP, the parisian transportation company gives in [open data](https://data.iledefrance-mobilites.fr/) details about live traffic, including
+RATP, the parisian transportation company gives in [open data](https://data.iledefrance-mobilites.fr/) details about live traffic, including at what time arrives the next train at each station.

+Because there is no exact localisation of the metro, we could infer the exact position of each metro by:
+- computing the average duration and distance between each pair of consecutive stations
+- computing the path length between

 ##### Live metro location
 <!-- <iframe src="metro_map.html" width="8000" ></iframe> -->